|

 heads, losing our language.
 Is this maybe the reason why It exists

-everywhere and cannot - as the bench and the bed - be split up into
+everywhere and cannot - as the bench and the bed - be split up

 individual units?"